moappi/simple-join/README.md

 #### join.error(val)

-Signals that we're done waiting, but with an 'error'.
+Signals that the a join(s) are completed, but with an 'error'.

 Parameters:

-- `val` (number, optional) - number of waits to be crossed off the list, if omitted this is set to 1
+- `val` (number, optional) - number of joins to be crossed off the list, default is 1

 OR

-- `val` (string, optional) - error message to be recorded and displayed using join.status
+- `val` (string, optional) - error message to be recorded

 Returns:

-- (number) number of waits that we are still waiting for
+- (number) number of joins that we are still waiting for

 Example: